tejaskoli007/Action-repo/README.md

 2. Edit .github/workflows/main.yml to update the webhook URL to your ngrok or live server URL.

 3. Commit and push changes to trigger the workflow.

 ## Workflow Details
 Triggers on push events.
-Sends a POST request to your webhook endpoint with dummy event data.
+Sends a POST request to your webhook endpoint with dummy event data. make sure the locally the app.py is working
 # Author
 ## Tejas Koli